 Aside from being poorly organized and presented based on which company is willing to pay for an ad, much of the data on national portals – especially rental data – is inaccurate, incomplete, and not removed in a timely fashion once a unit is no longer available for rent.

-In a place like Rockville – where there are more than 75+ condo and apartment options in just the 20850 and 20852 zip codes – this can make the rental search extremely frustrating.
+In a place like Rockville, this can make the rental search extremely frustrating.

-A true subject matter expert should be able to hear your requirements and quick tell you what properties…
+A true subject matter expert should be able to hear your requirements and quickly tell you what properties…

 - Fall Within Your Price Range

 - Charge for Certain Amenities (Parking, Pet Deposits, Etc.)